 Rate of Change

-Finally, the rate at which CCAPS scores changed during treatment was examined as an outcome.
+Finally, the rate at which CCAPS scores changed during treatment was examined.
 Prior to examining the predictors of interest, different transformations of session number were tested to determine which shape of change provided the best fit for the data.
 A log transformation provided the best fit on all subscales.
 The resulting shapes of change can be seen in Figure 3.

 The effect of feedback on rate of change significantly improved model fit on Depression (χ2(1) = 15.3, p < .001), Generalized Anxiety (χ2(1) = 16.35, p < .001), Social Anxiety (χ2(1) = 29.6, p < .001), Eating Concerns (χ2(1) = 10.42, p = 0.001), and the DI (χ2(1) = 20.57, p < .001).
-Although model fit was improved, the coefficients for the effect of feedback on slope (represented by the Slope * Feedback coefficients) were not significant, and the standardized coefficients were quite small (β = 0 to -.01), indicating that clients in the feedback condition experienced .01 standardized units of CCAPS change more per standardized session than clients in the no feedback condition.
+Although model fit was improved, the coefficients for the effect of feedback on slope (represented by the Slope * Feedback coefficients) were not significant, and the standardized coefficients were quite small (β = 0 to -.01), indicating that clients in the feedback condition experienced at most .01 standardized units of CCAPS change more per standardized session than clients in the no feedback condition.
 The overall effects of slope indicate that clients did improve during treatment on all subscales, and the main effects for feedback indicate that clients in the feedback condition started treatment with slightly higher scores on Depression, Generalized Anxiety, Social Anxiety, and the DI, and slightly lower scores on Hostility and Alcohol Use.
 Table 8 shows the effect of feedback on each subscale, and Figure 3 shows the predicted trajectories for the two feedback conditions.
 Addressing research question two, there is no evidence that feedback had a differential effect across domains.

-Addressing research question three, the random effect of feedback within improved model fit on Depression (χ2(1) = 25.73, p < .001), Generalized Anxiety (χ2(1) = 38.41, p < .001), Social Anxiety (χ2(1) = 31.88, p < .001), Hostility (χ2(1) = 39.19, p < .001), Alcohol Use (χ2(1) = 43.71, p < .001), and the DI (χ2(1) = 48.35, p < .001).
+Addressing research question three, the random effect of feedback at the center level improved model fit on Depression (χ2(1) = 25.73, p < .001), Generalized Anxiety (χ2(1) = 38.41, p < .001), Social Anxiety (χ2(1) = 31.88, p < .001), Hostility (χ2(1) = 39.19, p < .001), Alcohol Use (χ2(1) = 43.71, p < .001), and the DI (χ2(1) = 48.35, p < .001).
 Although random effects of feedback were retained for these subscales in subsequent models, differences between centers in the effect of feedback on rate of change accounted for less than 1% of the variance on each subscale, while other center effects accounted for 2.2% to 7.0% of the variance in slope, and differences between clients accounted for 90.7% to 97.6% of the variance.
 Similar to models of pre to post change, this indicates that while there may be differences between centers in the effect of feedback, these differences are small, as are general differences between centers in change trajectories.
 Random effects variance and ICCs are presented in Table 9.

-Finally, moderator variables were tested as interactions between slope and feedback.
+Finally, moderator variables were tested.
 After the inclusion of moderator variables, a random effects structure without a random client intercept provided the best fit.
-Moderators of the effect of feedback on client rate of change are represented by the three-way interaction terms (e.g. Slope * Feedback * Client baseline).
-The effect of client baseline was significant for Hostility (β = -0.01, SE = 0, t(65792) = -3.84, p < .001) and Alcohol use (β = -0.01, SE = 0, t(65214) = -4.76, p < .001), such that as client baseline increased, the effect of feedback became stronger, resulting in steeper slopes, although the effect was very small, indicating that for clients in the feedback condition a one standardized unit increase in the moderator was associated with an additional .01 standardized unit of CCAPS change per standardized session.
+Moderators of the effect of feedback on client rate of change are represented by the three-way interaction terms with slope and feedback (e.g. Slope * Feedback * Client baseline).
+The moderating effect of client baseline was significant for Hostility (β = -0.01, SE = 0, t(65792) = -3.84, p < .001) and Alcohol use (β = -0.01, SE = 0, t(65214) = -4.76, p < .001), such that as client baseline increased, the effect of feedback became stronger, resulting in steeper slopes, although the effect was very small, indicating that for clients in the feedback condition a one standardized unit increase in the moderator was associated with an additional .01 standardized unit of CCAPS change per standardized session.
 Standardized coefficients for all other moderators were 0.